Single-Use

 “trader” means a person

-acting for purposes relating to that person’s commercial activity, whether
+acting for purposes relating to that person’s commercial activity, including

 (2) For